Program overview

 Featured Experiences

-The Bachelor of Commerce – Fashion Management program offers several unique experiences that enrich the learning journey:
+The Bachelor of Commerce – Fashion Management program offers a variety of unique experiences that enhance learning and professional development:

-• Field Experience: A mandatory 14-week paid field experience provides real-world exposure to the fashion industry.
+• Field Experience: A mandatory field experience allows students to gain hands-on, real-world experience in the fashion industry.

-• Work-Integrated Learning: Opportunities to apply classroom knowledge in professional settings through partnerships with industry leaders.
+• Work-Integrated Learning: Students can apply classroom knowledge in practical settings through various partnerships with industry leaders.

 Career Options

-Graduates of the Bachelor of Commerce – Fashion Management program can pursue a variety of exciting career paths in Canada, including:
+Graduates of the Bachelor of Commerce – Fashion Management program can pursue a variety of career paths in Canada’s vibrant fashion industry.
+Here are some potential job roles:

 • Retail Buyer: Responsible for selecting and purchasing merchandise for retail stores, ensuring alignment with market trends and consumer preferences.

-• Brand Manager: Oversees the development and execution of brand strategies, focusing on enhancing brand image and market presence.
+• Brand Manager: Oversees the development and execution of brand strategies, focusing on enhancing brand awareness and market share.

-• Fashion Merchandiser: Analyzes market trends and consumer behavior to optimize product placement and sales strategies.
+• Fashion Merchandiser: Analyzes market trends and consumer behavior to optimize product placement and sales strategies in retail environments.

-• Distribution Manager: Manages the logistics of product distribution, ensuring timely delivery and inventory management.
+• Distribution Manager: Manages the logistics and supply chain processes for fashion products, ensuring timely delivery and inventory management.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.